Wildlife Act 1953: Schedule 7A – Marine species declared to be animals

 Similarly, this list gives protected status to a number of marine species, including some corals (notably black coral), several sharks, and two species of grouper.

 Enforcement

-Leisure shark cage diving was authorized in New Zealand in 2008, but its disturbance to the marine ecosystem made its compliance to the Wildlife Act 1953 debatable.
+Leisure shark cage diving was authorized in New Zealand in 2008, but its disturbance to the marine ecosystem made its compliance with the Wildlife Act 1953 debatable.

 In 2024, a fisherman in New Zealand was fined for killing a white shark and failing to notify the authorities, a direct violation of the Wildlife Act 1953.

 Critics

 The Wildlife Act 1953 was designed as a protection mechanism, but not as an instrument for wildlife management.
-Despite its many amendments and revisions, New Zealand's Green party has been campaigning for a new Wildlife Act.
+Despite its many amendments and revisions, New Zealand's Green Party has been campaigning for a new Wildlife Act.
 In a 2019 paper, the Department of Conservation described the Wildlife Act 1953 as “overlapping, contradictory, contested, ineffective”, “slow” and “outdated”, and the legislative regimes as being “not able to adapt well to the current and future pressures they need to respond to”.